Frequently Asked Questions

 When will I find out if I have been accepted?

-Acceptance to the program will be communicated to you by email no later than mid-March.
-We have a rolling admissions process and most admissions decisions are communicated within one month of submitting a fully completed application.
+We use a rolling admissions process in which applications are reviewed approximately every two weeks.
+Acceptance to the program will be communicated by email.
+Most admissions decisions are communicated within one month of submitting a fully completed application, and oftentimes sooner.

 Do I need to find a Conservation Leadership advisor prior to being accepted?

-No. Acceptance to the Conservation Leadership program does not require you to identify a Conservation Leadership advisor.
+No. Acceptance to the Conservation Leadership program does not require you to identify a faculty in advisor in advance.

 What is the duration of Conservation Leadership?